apache/aurora/docs/operations/configuration.md

 will result in degraded preemption performance until all task which began life with the previous executor configuration with less overhead are preempted/restarted.

+## Controlling MTTA via Update Affinity

+When there is high resource contention in your cluster you may experience noticably elevated job update times, as well as high task churn across the cluster.
+This is due to Aurora's first-fit scheduling algorithm.
+To alleviate this, you can enable update affinity where the Scheduler will make a best-effort attempt to reuse the same agent for the updated task (so long as the resources for the job are not being increased).

+To enable this in the Scheduler, you can set the following options:

+    --enable_update_affinity=true
+    --update_affinity_reservation_hold_time=3mins

+You will need to tune the hold time to match the behavior you see in your cluster.
+If you have extremely high update throughput, you might have to extend it as processing updates could easily add significant delays between scheduling attempts.
+You may also have to tune scheduling parameters to achieve the throughput you need in your cluster.
+Some relevant settings (with defaults) are:

+    --max_schedule_attempts_per_sec=40
+    --initial_schedule_penalty=1secs
+    --max_schedule_penalty=1mins
+    --scheduling_max_batch_size=3
+    --max_tasks_per_schedule_attempt=5

+There are metrics exposed by the Scheduler which can provide guidance on where the bottleneck is.
+Example metrics to look at:

+    - schedule_attempts_blocks (if this number is greater than 0, then task throughput is hitting limits controlled by --max_scheduler_attempts_per_sec)
+    - scheduled_task_penalty_* (metrics around scheduling penalties for tasks, if the numbers here are high then you could have high contention for resources)

+Most likely you'll run into limits with the number of update instances that can be processed per minute before you run into any other limits.
+So if your total work done per minute starts to exceed 2k instances, you may need to extend the update_affinity_reservation_hold_time.